kstenerud/concise-encoding/cbe-specification.md

 A list of objects.
 Lists can contain any mix of any type, including other containers.

-By default, a list is ordered and can contain duplicate values unless otherwise negotiated between all parties (for example via a schema).
+By default, a list is ordered and can contain duplicate values, unless otherwise negotiated between all parties (for example via a schema).

 List elements are simply objects (type field + possible payload).
 The list is terminated by an "end of container" marker.